Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 A 'remote' frontend only interacts with a destination blockchain, this chain will have an IBC channel to Gravity Bridge and you as an application developer will be able to send tokens to and from Ethereum without having to interact with Gravity Bridge RPC.

+Please also see the [Gravity Info API](https://github.com/Gravity-Bridge/gravity-info-api) which provides a API for getting Gravity Bridge status information.

 ## Index

 [Getting started](#getting-started-with-cosmossdk-development)